 Katherine performed in Raewyn Hill’s the cry in 2016, Co3’s first full-length work as part of the MoveMe Festival, and travelled to Sydney for the development of Crazy Times choreographed by Anthony Hamilton in collaboration with Sydney Dance Company.
 Most recently, Katherine was funded by DCA to perform as the understudy for the Anton Lachky Company for the premiere of Cartoon in Hasselt, Belgium.

-Katherine will perform in Raewyn Hill’s THE ZONE, later this year.
+Katherine will perform in Raewyn Hill’s THE ZONE this year.

 “Katherine Gurr is compelling with her facial expressions and spasming bodily responses to ‘electric shock’ cues hidden within Charlie Chan’s imaginative music” – Nerida Dickinson, Arts Hub Australia